 Most water heaters in our area are powered by natural gas.
 They’re atmospheric combustion appliances and, as such, produce exhaust gasses that can be dangerous if you breathe them in.

-We've written at length about this issue in the past, and you can see our blog on carbon monoxide safety for more info.
-With regard to water heaters, however, the biggest CO-related issue is ventilation.
+We’ve written at length about this issue in the past, and you can see our blog on carbon monoxide safety for more info.
+Regarding water heaters, however, the biggest CO-related issue is ventilation.

 Ensuring proper ventilation for your gas water heater